How to Increase Traffic to Your Blog in 2020 (Advanced Technique)

 Build A Concrete Marketing Plan For Every Blog Post

 You can’t expect to drive traffic to your website/blog if you only write posts and upload them to your blog, hoping readers would pick them up and read.
 Considering the competition, it only makes sense to chart a concrete marketing plan for all of your posts.
-Start with a content calendar and list out the number of content pieces you would post in the month.
+Start with a content calendar and list out the number of content pieces you want to post every for the month.

-Once you do this, differentiate the types of content you would create.
+Once you do this, differentiate the types of content you plan on creating.
 Decide how many videos, podcasts, write-ups, eBooks or other forms of content you intend to produce, and come up with an effective marketing plan for each.

 Leverage the distinct potential of each social media platform and use appropriate content for promotion.
 Treat every article of yours as a product launch and generate buzz around it.
 You would gradually see takers for your blog.
 Publish posts regularly on diverse topics to sustain their interest.

 Building content communities is one of the best ways of increasing traffic to your blog or website.
 It ensures that you keep your audiences engaged across channels, while leveraging the benefit of word-of-mouth marketing.

 Guest blogging is one of the most effective ways to generate backlinks and traffic for your website.
 It’s the simple process of writing for another popular website (with more traffic than yours) to get a backlink to your post.
 Readers who find your content valuable would simply visit your website/blog to get more insights from you.